ICC Men's T20I Team of the Year

 The ICC Men's T20I Team of the Year is an honour awarded each year by the International Cricket Council.
 It recognizes the top men's cricket players from around the world in the Twenty20 International format of the game.
 The team does not actually compete, but exists solely as an honorary entity.

-List
+ICC Men's T20I Team of Year

 Winners

 Players marked bold won the ICC Men's T20I Cricketer of the Year in that respective year:

+Superlatives

+Appearances by player

+Players marked bold are still active in ODI matches and years marked bold indicate they won the ICC Men's T20I Cricketer of the Year in that respective year: